A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Introduction

-For all these reasons, it seems worthwhile to consider whether the central obstacle for the stochastic mechanics research program - Wallstrom's criticism - can be surmounted.
+For all these reasons and more, it seems worthwhile to consider whether the central obstacle for the stochastic mechanics research program - Wallstrom's criticism - can be surmounted.
 The objective of this series of papers is to suggest how non-relativistic stochastic mechanics for spinless particles can be modified to provide a non-ad-hoc physical justification for the required quantization condition on $S$, and thereby recover all and only the single-valued wave functions of non-relativistic quantum mechanics.
-In this paper, we propose to modify the Nelson-Yasue formulation \cite{Nelson1985,Yasue1981} of non-relativistic stochastic mechanics for a spinless particle with the following hypothesis: a spinless particle of rest mass, $m$, bounded to a harmonic potential of natural frequency, $\omega_{c}=\left(1/\hbar\right)mc^{2}$, and immersed in Nelson's hypothetical ether medium (appropriately modified in its properties), undergoes a driven mean oscillation of constant zitterbewegung frequency, $\omega_{c}$, in its instantaneous mean rest frame.
-With this hypothesis we show that, in the mean lab frame, the stochastic mechanical velocity potential, \emph{S}, arises as the mean zitterbewegung phase for an ensemble of such particles, implies the needed quantization condition, and evolves by the stochastically derived Hamilton-Jacobi-Madelung equations.
+In this paper, we propose to modify the Nelson-Yasue formulation \cite{Nelson1985,Yasue1981} of non-relativistic stochastic mechanics for a spinless particle with the following hypothesis: a spinless particle of rest mass, $m$, bounded to a harmonic potential of natural frequency, $\omega_{c}=\left(1/\hbar\right)mc^{2}$, and immersed in Nelson's hypothetical ether medium (appropriately modified in its properties), undergoes a driven steady-state oscillation of `zitterbewegung' (\emph{zbw}) frequency, $\omega_{c}$, in its instantaneous mean forward (and backward) translational rest frame.
+With this hypothesis we show that, in the lab frame, the stochastic mechanical velocity potential, \emph{S}, arises from imposing the constraint of conservative diffusions on the time-symmetrized steady-state phase of the \emph{zbw} particle, implies the needed quantization condition, and evolves by the stochastically derived Hamilton-Jacobi-Madelung equations (when generalized to describe a statistical ensemble of \emph{zbw} particles).
 This modification of Nelson-Yasue stochastic mechanics (NYSM), which we term `zitterbewegung stochastic mechanics' (ZSM), then allows us to derive the single-valued wave functions of non-relativistic quantum mechanics for a spinless particle.
 The problem of justifying the quantization condition is thereby reduced to justifying the zitterbewegung hypothesis.
 Accordingly, it is among the tasks of Part II to argue that the hypothesis can be justified in terms of physical/dynamical models and can be plausibly generalized to particles with spin as well as relativistic particles and fields.